September 2023

 Alben des Monats: Matana Roberts Coin Coin Chapter Five: In The Garden... – und Steve Lehmann Ex Machina

-In Zeiten, da jedes Reden sich anhört wie eine Probe oder Szene aus House of Cards und Meinungsfreiheit nicht mehr Diskurs meint, sondern wer wem einheizt und dem wieder nur das Wort Narrativ übergestülpt wird – du kannst schlichtweg nicht mehr zuhören, wie sich die Bedeutungsebenen vom Denken in gesellschaftlichen Zusammenhängen der Privatinsolvenz zuneigen mit Health Care Themen, es kommt der Musik, denkst du, größere Bedeutung bei.
+In Zeiten, da jedes Reden sich anhört wie eine Probe oder Szene aus House of Cards und Meinungsfreiheit nicht mehr Diskurs meint, sondern wer wem einheizt und dem wieder nur das Wort Narrativ übergestülpt wird – du kannst schlichtweg nicht mehr zuhören, wie sich die Bedeutungsebenen vom Denken in gesellschaftlichen Zusammenhängen der Privatinsolvenz zuneigen mit Health Care Themen, es kommt der Musik, denkst du, größere Bedeutung zu.

 Wie viele aber machen nur ihr Ding – was bleibt dir auch übrig, da die Themen aus den Ritzen hervorgekrochen kommen und zur Nagelprobe werden für den eigenen Wortschatz, der festhängt im Satz vom Hammer, der den Nagel versenkt und mit ihm verschwindet der Hammer.
 Mit ihm der Satz vom Nagel, der den Hammer versenkt.
 Es bleibt nicht mal das Gespräch.
 Im Sinn von House of Cards nehmen Verwirrung und Chaos zu.
 Es verschwinden Hammer und Nagel, gleich auch die Wand, das Dach, das Haus, die Straße und mit ihr die Leute in dieser Fanfare vom großen Lärm um all das, was nichts bedeutet, je nach Maßstab.